CSCI1090-S24/ps2/README.md

 ## Part 2

 Create a new file called `ps1-part2.py` just as you did above.
-This program will do what you did in Part 1, but in a different format:
+This program will do what you did in Part 1, but in a different way, as follows:

 1. Write a function called `number_fun()` that takes two integer parameters, `a`, and `b`.
 The function should:
 * Repeat back to the user the two integers that they entered.